reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 Lets save this file as `socket.js` and run it with node (write `node socket.js` in terminal).

 Now we have the socket server up and running but we need to test it.
-We can use program like [telnet](http://en.wikipedia.org/wiki/Telnet) or [Netcat](http://en.wikipedia.org/wiki/Netcat).
+We can use programs like [telnet](http://en.wikipedia.org/wiki/Telnet) or [Netcat](http://en.wikipedia.org/wiki/Netcat).
 I am going to use Netcat.
 Open up a new Terminal window and execute the following command:

 ```bash
 nc localhost 6000